ZipCPU/wbi2c/README.md

 Since writing those original basic controllers, I've now added an [I2C CPU](https://zipcpu.com/blog/2021/11/15/ultimate-i2c.html).
-This is really more of a scripted FSM than a full purpose CPU, however it does fit in nicely with some of the telemetry projects I'm dealing with.
+This is really more of a scripted FSM than a full purpose CPU, however it does fit in nicely with many of the telemetry projects I'm dealing with.
 There are now two versions of this
 [I2C CPU](https://zipcpu.com/blog/2021/11/15/ultimate-i2c.html) contained
 within this repository: a [Wishbone version](rtl/wbi2ccpu.v) and an [AXI-Lite version](rtl/axili2ccpu.v).
-Other than the bus implementation (and possibly any bus induced endianness issues), the two should be compatible.
+Other than the bus implementation (and possibly any bus induced endianness issues), the two should be compatible at the software level.

 ## The Slave Core